 If your home office is a little on the darker side, you can get a low-light plant.
 Fresh flowers in a vase also go a long way in providing scent and beauty around your office.

 Go for a snake plant or a ZZ plant.
 They both look great and are low maintenance.
 A money plant is not a bad option either if you want to keep em checks raining.

 4. Life to the walls

 Subjects in an Exeter study were asked to do an hour of work in four different environments ranging from the bare basics to an enhanced workplace with art and plants.

 The result: Employees worked 15% quicker in enhanced environments.
 And, they were 32% more productive if they also had personal input on the art in their surroundings.
-For more advantages of adding art in your home office, check out this blog post.
+For more advantages of adding art to your home office, check out this blog post.

-Sometimes work gets really demanding and stressful.
+Sometimes work gets demanding and stressful.
 For times like those, we recommend having images on your wall that inspire you.
 This could be your family, a special one, photos you took while on a vacation, the dream car or house you want, and just anything else that inspires you to keep on chasing your dreams.

 Pro tip: While visually stimulating pieces inspire creativity, they can be distracting if too busy.
 Thus, the need for pieces with only a few colors in them.

 A few bright pops of color will keep you inspired even when you’re bogged down with work.
 You could incorporate it through some flashy throw pillows or a patterned area rug to define the space and offer warmth to your office floor.
 A rug with geometric patterns is our top choice!

 Let’s face it.
 There are not many home offices swimming in square footage.
 Using your space efficiently is of prime importance.
 Hang floating shelves on the walls to get papers and office equipment off the desk, and use vertical file folders on the desk to keep important papers within arm's reach.